 Ah, WALL·E: The movie that made a cockroach cute—and had us all sobbing about a trash compactor.
-Join us as we travel to infinity and beyond (hey, it’s from another Pixar movie, but it works) with these 10 facts about WALL·E.
+Join us as we travel to infinity and beyond (hey, it’s from another Pixar movie, but it works) with these 10 facts about WALL·E on its 10th anniversary.

 1. WALL·E AND R2-D2 ARE PLAYED BY THE SAME ACTOR.

 The “voice” of WALL·E is legendary sound designer Ben Burtt.
 Burtt is best known for his work on Star Wars (you can go ahead and thank him for R2-D2’s distinctive chatter), though he’s worked on films like E.T. the Extra-Terrestrial and the Indiana Jones series as well.

 The film boasts not one but two connections to Alien, which was one of writer-director Andrew Stanton’s inspirations for the film.
 Early in his career Ben Burtt worked on the movie, “mak[ing] sounds for the mother computer and that sort of thing.”
 WALL·E’s own version of “Mother,” the main computer on the starliner Axiom, is voiced by none other than Alien star Sigourney Weaver.
 “I waited until the movie was kind of done to make sure she wouldn’t think I was crazy when she saw the movie, but she was a huge fan,” Stanton said.
 “I really lucked out and she loved doing it.
 She got the in joke.”